My name is Glenn Wolsey (pronounced Wool-Z) and I live in the beautiful country of New Zealand.

 My current machine is the beautiful first generation MacBook Pro 13" with Retina Display.
 It's a perfect cross between the lightness of the MacBook Air, and the power of an iMac.
 Mine's kitted out with a 128GB SSD and 8GB of RAM.

 Accompanying me in my pocket at any time I expect to remain dry, is the 32GB iPhone 5S in Gold.
+Most of the time my 16GB Retina iPad mini isn't too far out of reach.
 I listen to music with the aesthetically beautiful aluminium and leather Beats Executive noise-cancelling headphones.

 Before my current MacBook Pro + iPhone 5S setup, I've used (in reverse order) the MacBook Air 11", MacBook Air 13", MacBook Pro 13", iMac 27", MacBook Pro 15", MacBook 13" (Plastic), original quad core Mac Pro, and my first Mac - the iMac G5.